-As the Board continues to focus on long-term performance, we are especially proud of the strong returns posted for 2020.
-As of December 31, 2020, the total Fund returns gross of fees with the exception of hedge funds which are net of fees was 15.26% and the annualized three and five-year returns were 9.76% and 10.35% respectively.
-For more detailed information regarding the Fund's investment policies, guidelines, and results please see the Investment Section of this report, starting on page 66.
+Following another unprecedented year in the financial markets, the Board continues to be focused on long-term performance and is proud to report another strong year of returns in 2021.
+As of December 31, 2021, the total Fund returns gross of fees with the exception of hedge funds which are net of fees was 13.88% and the annualized three and five-year returns were 15.82% and 11.76% respectively.
+For more detailed information regarding the Fund's investment policies, guidelines, and results please see the Investment Section of this report, starting on page 68.